sowmya1283/hangman_python/README.md

 Hangman is a word guessing game.
 It is considered as one of the classic game where a player will try to figure out the word by guessing letters one by one.
 This is an online game and it's useful for educational or entertainment purpose.

 Basic Rule of the game is that, user will be displayed with the blank spaces (underscores) to guess the word.
 Based on number of hints user can guess a letter for each one.
 If the guessed letter is in the word, then it replaces the corresponding underscore with a guessed letter.
 For each incorrect guess, a body part (head, arms, torso and legs) is added.
-After 6 guesses the game ends in a loss for the guessers.
+After 6 incorrect guesses the game ends in a loss for the player/user.

 Winning and losing of the game will depend on the user guessing all the letters in the word before the number of wrong guesses are over.